 Most of the mineralisation at Sisson is located within narrow, north-west-trending quartz-sulphide veins.
 Tungsten is found mostly in the mineral scheelite, while molybdenum occurs in molybdenite.
 Mineralisation extends over a strike length of 1,900m, with an average width of 650m and average depth of 350m.

 Reserves of Sisson project

 The Sisson project is estimated to contain proven and probable reserves of 334Mt of ore grading at 0.066% WO₃ and 0.021% Molybdenum.
 It is expected to contain 22.2Mt units of WO₃ and 154.8 million pounds (Mlb) of molybdenum.

-Sisson will be mined using conventional truck-and-shovel mining method.
+Sisson will be mined using the conventional truck-and-shovel mining method.
 The mining fleet will comprise 136t trucks, 16.5m³ hydraulic shovels and support equipment.

 The ore will be processed using crushing, grinding and flotation to produce both molybdenum and tungsten concentrates.
 Along with the standard processing methods, the project will also make use of a processing plant to produce ammonium paratungstate (APT) from the tungsten concentrate.
-The APT plant is first of its kind in Canada and is expected to process 281Mt of ore over the mine life.
+The APT plant is the first of its kind in Canada and is expected to process 281Mt of ore over the mine life.

 The mine is estimated to produce an average of 557,000mtu of APT and 4.1Mlb of molybdenum concentrates a year.

 Northcliff Resources and Todd Minerals, a subsidiary of Todd Corporation, entered into a limited partnership agreement to develop the project in October 2013.
 Under the agreement, Todd agreed to provide $39m for the project development.